fsfe/reuse-docs/site/content/page.md

- * ensure that if someone copies the source repository without version control system metadata (such as if they make a tar-file of it), then the version control system metadata relevant for determining authorship must still be included, for example in the form of a bill of material (see later), an automatically generated log file or similar,
+ * ensure that if someone copies the source repository without version control system metadata (such as if they make a tar-file of it), then the version control system metadata relevant for determining copyright must still be included, for example in the form of a bill of material (see later), an automatically generated log file or similar,
- * make sure the commit metadata reflect the actual authorship (this is particularly important if a project accepts code contributed through mailing lists, bug trackers, or similar, where the original author is not the one pushing code to version control).
+ * make sure the commit metadata reflect the actual copyright (this is particularly important if a project accepts code contributed through mailing lists, bug trackers, or similar, where the original copyright holder is not the one pushing code to version control, or where the copyright is held by an organisation rather than the author.)

-An appropriate header would be:
+An appropriate header could be:

 ~~~~~~~
  /*